braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/beta-preview.md

 We've introduced a new [`appboyBridge`][1] JavaScript method (`appboyBridge.logClick(id_string)`) to programatically track button clicks, for scenarios where users are not clicking links, or for tracking buttons after making some API request within a campaign.
 See our JavaScript [documentation]({{site.baseurl}}/user_guide/message_building_by_channel/in-app_messages/customize/#javascript-bridge) for more details.

-Additionally, HTML In-App Messages are no longer limited to recording one button click even per impression.
+Additionally, HTML In-App Messages are no longer limited to recording one button click event per impression.

 ## Campaign Setup {#instructions}

-There are two steps required to migrate to the new HTML Beta

 ### SDK Requirements {#supported-sdk-versions}